-Do this as an experiment and record how much you get done and how well you do it.
+Do this as an experiment and record how much you get done and how well you do

+Your mission, should you choose to accept it, is to take breaks throughout the day. it.
 Gather evidence that you are relaxed, focused, and productive-or whatever your upgraded identity is-throughout the day.
 Note it if you experience greater feelings of relaxation, or more focus.
 Relish it if you take time to relax before it's time for bed.